-Margaret Vater Longley, her daughter, commented on her mother s traits and character thus: "Her mind was active, she was a close observer, and like her husband possessed a logical and progressive mind.

-Her interests were not limited to the ordinary affairs of most women s minds, but extended to subjects which, at that time and indeed long after, women were not supposed to care for or be intelligently capable of under-standing.
-She attended meetings of those who were endeavoring to introduce measures for the relief of the oppressed politically and economically.
-A striking instance of the force of her intellectual curiosity, will power and physical energy was afforded in the year 1832, when immeasures for the relief of the oppressed politically and economically.
+Margaret Vater Longley, her daughter, commented on her mother's traits and character thus: "Her mind was active, she was a close observer, and like her husband possessed a logical and progressive mind.
+Her interests were not limited to the ordinary affairs of most women's minds, but extended to subjects which, at that time and indeed long after, women were not supposed to care for or be intelligently capable of understanding.
+She attended meetings of those who were endeavoring to introduce measures for the relief of the oppressed politically and economically."
 A striking instance of the force of her intellectual curiosity, will power, and physical energy was afforded in the year 1832, when immediately after her convalescence from fever, she walked a distance of six miles to hear Robert Owen deliver an address on the labor question in Lincoln's Inn Fields.

 With her children Thomas and Margaret, Eleanor Palmer Vater made the crossing of the Atlantic in a tedious voyage of two months, and landed in New York to find that Thomas had gone on to New Orleans, leaving word for her to follow as soon as possible.
 Indignant, and vexed beyond the limit of patience by the mortifying situation, it is no wonder that the proud-spirited woman, outworn by her anxiety and motherly cares, wrote in protest to the unreasonable summons which she refused to obey.
 But another letter, containing a remittance of money to pay her expenses and explaining that he had lost overboard a valuable chest of tools, so prevailed upon her gentle sympathies that, relenting, she immediately secured passage for New Orleans upon a coasting packet commanded by a veteran sea captain from Boston.
-All went well until the voyagers reached the vicinity of Key West, when the ship stuck fast to one of the Florida reefs, and the officers, in order to lighten the cargo, summoned the aid of professional wreckers, a villainous-looking, shag-bearded crew of supposed piratical propensities, whose uncouth appearance and coarse language greatly alarmed the passengers.
+All went well until the voyagers reached the vicinity of Key West, when the ship stuck fast to one of the Florida reefs, and the officers, in order to lighten the cargo, summoned the aid of professional wreckers, a villainous-looking, shagbearded crew of supposed piratical propensities, whose uncouth appearance and coarse language greatly alarmed the passengers.
 When the vessel was again in deep waters, an eastward sailing vessel bound for New York was pointed out to Mrs. Vater, on board of which, as she afterwards learned, was her dear comrade and protector who had embarked impetuously to join his wife in New York and conduct her to the new home he had prepared in the South.
 Arriving in New Orleans, what was her anguish and despair to find herself again unwelcomed and alone in a strange city.
 She sought out the family with which Mr. Vater had boarded and there was hospitably entertained.
 Weeks elapsed before she heard from him, and weary months before he could get back to New Orleans, travelling by stagecoach over the Alleghenies and by boat down the Ohio and Mississippi Rivers.
 He was considerably changed in appearance since his wife had last seen him from the London wharf, and she was startled by his long beard and unusual clothes.